Holy Lance: The Holy Lance of Vienna

-The Holy Lance in Vienna is displayed in the Imperial Treasury or Weltliche Schatzkammer (lit.
-Worldly Treasure Room) at the Hofburg Palace in Vienna, Austria.
+The Holy Lance in Vienna is displayed in the Imperial Treasury (Weltliche Schatzkammer) at the Hofburg Palace in Vienna, Austria.
 It is the head of a typical winged lance of the Carolingian dynasty.
 The shaft was presumably lost or destroyed by the reign of Conrad II (1024–1039), who commissioned the Reichskreuz ("Imperial Cross") to serve as a reliquary for the spearhead.

 The spearhead is wrapped in a distinctive gold cuff, added by Charles IV around 1354.
-The cuff is inscribed with the Latin text "LANCEA ET CLAVVS DOMINI" ("The lance and nail of the Lord"), affirming that the lance was once used by Longinus and that one of the Holy Nails has been incorporated into the spearhead.
+The cuff is inscribed with the Latin text "LANCEA ET CLAVVS DOMINI" ("The lance and nail of the Lord"), saying that the lance was once used by Longinus and that one of the Holy Nails has been incorporated into the spearhead.
 The gold cuff covers an older, silver cuff produced for Henry IV between 1084 and 1105, which also refers to the Holy Nail but identifies the spearhead as the lance of Saint Maurice.
 Gilded stripes on both sides of the silver cuff bear another Latin inscription: "CLAVVS DOMINICVS HEINRICVS D[EI] GR[ATI]A TERCIVS / ROMANO[RVM] IMPERATOR AVG[VSTVS] HOC ARGEN / TVM IVSSIT / FABRICARl AD CONFIRMATIONE[M] / CLAVI D[OMI]NI ET LANCEE SANCTI MAVRI / CII // SANCTVS MAVRICIVS" ("Nail of the Lord Henry by the Grace of God the Third, Emperor of the Romans and Augustus, ordered this silver piece to be made to reinforce the Nail of the Lord and the Lance of St. Maurice / Saint Maurice").
-The inscription refers to Henry IV, the fourth of his name to reign as King of Germany, as "the third" because he was the third of his name crowned Holy Roman Emperor.

 According to Liutprand of Cremona, the first German monarch to obtain the lance was King Henry the Fowler who purchased it in 926, from King Rudolf II of Burgundy.
-Rudolf is supposed to have received the lance as a gift from a "Count Samson,", about whom nothing else is known.
+Rudolf is supposed to have received the lance as a gift from a "Count Samson", about whom nothing else is known.
 Liutprand associated the lance not with Longinus, but with Constantine the Great, citing a claim that the Roman emperor used the Holy Nails, discovered by his mother Helena, to make crosses in the middle of the spearhead.
 The description given by Liutprand closely corresponds to the relic kept in Vienna today.